BijayaShyangtanTMG/My-Fb-Profile/README.md

 ## Features

 - **GIF Images for Styling**: Enhance your profile with animated GIFs.
-- **Auto Audio Heart Sound Player**: A heart sound plays automatically in a loop when any image is touched.
+- **Auto Audio  Sound Player**: A sound plays automatically in a loop when any image is touched.

 ## Preview